rlauer6/doc-converter/README.md

 not quickly.

 While not sexy, it does support the use case I was actually interested in.
-My client creates a document in an S3 bucket for both potential immediate needs and for archival requirements.
+My client creates a document in an S3 bucket for both potentially immediate needs and for archival requirements.
 In general I might not need the PDF or .png thumbnails right away so I'm not necessarily interested in waiting around for the server to complete those tasks.

-It would then be sufficient for my client to store and request the conversion.
-And I might have some other tasks for the server to perform on my files one day, so this model sort of made sense.
-Of courrse, I could opt to wait for the conversion as well.
+In that case it would be sufficient for my client to store the file to S3 and then just request the conversion.
+Of course, I could opt to wait for the conversion as well.
 YMMV.

-I note alternative architectures for files conversions in the event someone out there has a niftier solution.
+I note alternative architectures for file conversions in the event someone out there has a niftier solution.

 # Description